Office of Scientific Review

 Your grant proposal then goes through an initial peer review process.
 On average, it takes at least 9 months from the time an application is received until the time a grant award is made.

 The Center for Scientific Review (CSR) assigns each application to an initial review group as well as to an NIH institute or center for potential funding.
 The review group, managed by a scientific review officer (SRO), is composed of scientists with expertise in a given discipline--such as molecular biology, neurology or biochemistry—or an organ or disease area.
 Most review groups meet 3 times a year to evaluate the scientific merit of each application assigned to them.
 The products of a review group's deliberations are an evaluative statement, called a summary statement; a priority score for each application that is found to have significant and substantial merit; and a percentile ranking of each application against all applications reviewed by a given review group at its last three meetings.
 Review groups also make recommendations on the budget and length of support requested.
-More information on the peer review process is available at http://grants.nih.gov/grants/peer_review_process.htm.
+View more information on the peer review process.

 All of the review group's products are provided to the principal investigator, who submits the application, as well as to a program director in the NIH institute/center (IC) to which the application has been assigned.
 The program director is a scientist who tracks the application during the review process and is part of the team that administers it if it is funded.